-Note: The term formerly known as Asperger’s Syndrome is now just High Functioning Autism.
+Note: The term formerly known as Asperger’s Syndrome is now lumped in with Autism Spectrum Disorder (ASD).
 If you still identify as someone with Aspergers/an Aspie that’s cool too!
 Those previously diagnosed with Asperger’s Syndrome have not “lost” their diagnosis.

 Tony Atwood describes that “a lack of social understanding, limited ability to have a reciprocal conversation and an intense interest in a particular subject are the core features of this syndrome….
 Someone who perceives and thinks about the world differently to other people.”